MicrosoftDocs/Devices-docs/surface-hub/first-run-program-surface-hub-3.md

 2. Select **Administrator** and enter the password **sfb**.
 This method keeps the Skype user/Microsoft Teams Rooms app session active, which is needed for some admin tasks.

    > [!TIP]
    > It's highly recommended to change the default admin password from sfb to a secure password with letters, numbers, and symbols.
-To learn more, see [Surface Hub 3 security best practices](surface-hub-3-security.md)
+To learn more, see [Security best practices for Surface Hubs running Microsoft Teams Rooms on Windows](surface-hub-3-security.md)

 ### Windows admin account functionality